 You can configure two or more KVM ports as a virtual multi-monitor KVM target.
+The Dominion User Station supports up to six displays connected to the same target, with each display having its own dedicated KX4-101.
+Each KX4-101 is added to the Dominion User Station and then a new M-KVM target is created from the KVM ports of the KX4-101s.
 These independent ports are treated as a multi-monitor port group.

 Important: Only Dominion KX4-101 ports connected to the same target PC are supported.
-The screen configuration on the target PC must match the configuration selected in Dominion User Station.
+The screen configuration on the target PC must match the configuration selected in the Dominion Enhanced User Station.